dldnlee/custom_spotify_mcp/README.md

 ```bash
 python util/spotify_auth.py
 ```
-To generate the access tokens.
-Needs to be created every hour
+To generate the access tokens. <ins>Needs to be created every hour</ins>

 ### 4. Install MCP Server to Claude
 ```bash